oci-landing-zones/terraform-oci-core-landingzone/README.md

 3. Ability to deploy VCNs for OKE workload deployments, in addition to three-tier and Exadata Cloud service VCNs.
 4. Ability to deploy a network firewall (OCI native or third party appliance) in the Hub VCN (a.k.a.
 DMZ VCN).
 5. Ability to route traffic between select spoke VCNs, or in a full mesh model.
+6. Ability to deploy a Bastion service in a Jump Host in the Hub VCN

 ## <a name="arch">Architecture</a>